Kubernetes Configuration

 Follow these steps to analyze Kubernetes objects in Cartography.

-1. Configure a kubeconfig file specifying access to one or mulitple clusters.
+1. Configure a kubeconfig file specifying access to one or multiple clusters.

-• Access to mutliple K8 clusters can be organized in a single kubeconfig file.
-Intel module of Kubernetes will automatically detect that and attempt to sync each cluster.
+• Access to multiple Kubernetes clusters can be organized in a single kubeconfig file.
+Cartography’s Kubernetes intel module will automatically detect that and attempt to sync each cluster.

 2. Note down the path of configured kubeconfig file and pass it to cartography CLI with --k8s-kubeconfig parameter.